reactioncommerce/reaction/README.md

 ### Contributing

-Star us on GitHub—it helps!
+Star us on GitHub — it helps!

 Interested in participating in the development of Reaction?
 That's really great!
 Before you get started, please review our [Community Guidelines](https://docs.reactioncommerce.com/reaction-docs/master/guidelines).

 The [Reaction Gitter room](https://gitter.im/reactioncommerce/reaction) and [forum](https://forums.reactioncommerce.com/) are good places to engage with core contributors, the community, and to get familiar with Reaction.

 Check out the [Issues](https://github.com/reactioncommerce/reaction/issues) page, and if you find something you want to work on, let us know in the comments.
 If you're interested in a particular [project](https://github.com/reactioncommerce/reaction/projects) and you aren’t sure where to begin, feel free to ask.
 Start small!

 If your contribution doesn't fit with an existing issue, go ahead and [create an Issue](https://github.com/reactioncommerce/reaction/issues/new) before submitting a [Pull Request](https://help.github.com/articles/about-pull-requests/).
 This will allow the Reaction team to give feedback if necessary.